 What is the Loan Forgiveness program?

 A key part of SBA PPP loans is they are eligible for loan forgiveness.
-Businesses that meet certain criteria are eligible to have a portion of their loans forgiven if the funds were used for payroll costs, interest on mortgages, rent payments, and utility payments made in the eight weeks following the loan origination.
-However, current guidance is that 75% of the funds must have been used to cover payroll expenses.
+Businesses that meet certain criteria are eligible to have a portion of their loans forgiven if the funds were used for payroll costs, interest on mortgages, rent payments, and utility payments made in the 24 weeks following loan origination.
+If you received your loan prior to June 5, 2020, your forgiveness period is 8 weeks rather than 24 weeks, though you can elect to switch to the 24-week period instead.
+60% of the funds must have been used to cover eligible payroll expenses.

 The amount borrowers are eligible to have forgiven will be reduced if:

-- The business does not maintain full-time employee headcount, or does not rehire quickly
+- The business does not maintain full-time employee headcount, or does not rehire by December 31, 2020

 - There is a reduction in employee wages of more than 25%